QuarchTechnologyLtd/QuarchPy/CONTRIBUTING.md

 - Do not remove or rename public functions without:
   1. An Issue explaining the rationale.
   2. A deprecation period (at least one tagged release).
-- Anything commonly imported from `quarchpy.*` by users should be treated as public.
+- Anything commonly imported in quarchpyt/init.py should be treated as public."

 ---